- CFA Exam

 - Importance of Financial Planning

 Financial Planning Definition – Financial Planning is a process of clearly understanding your future financial requirements and making provisions for it accordingly.
 It doesn’t start and end in a specified time frame, hence it won’t be wrong to say that it is an ongoing process.

 It is the process of knowing your current financial standing, understanding where you want to reach by charting out a way and taking appropriate steps to attain your goal.

-But like any other plan a financial plan also needs to be reviewed from time to time to understand whether you are off track and taking corrective measures for the same.
+But like any other plan, a financial plan also needs to be reviewed from time to time to understand whether you are off track and taking corrective measures for the same.

-You work hard to earn money, so that you can save for your and your family’s forthcoming requirements, but only saving isn’t enough.
+You work hard to earn money so that you can save for your and your family’s forthcoming requirements, but only saving isn’t enough.
 Investing the saved money into appropriate and suitable investment options is the key to securing your financial future.
 Different individuals have different requirements depending upon their income, expenses and risk appetite.

 A person at the onset of his career can take more risk than the one who has more responsibilities.
-Different investment options catering to varied needs of people are readily available in the market.
+Different investment options catering to the varied needs of people are readily available in the market.